If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 What happens once the investigation is over

 Your employer may choose to resolve issues with you in other ways.
 They may agree to make changes in your working situation—only if you agree; otherwise, that could be a reprisal.
-They may ask you to participate in alternative dispute resolution or negotiate with you to give you some compensation in exchange for you not taking legal action.
-Usually, if you make this kind of agreement, the employer also makes you agree to not talk publicly by signing a non-disclosure agreement. about any of the details of the incident and the settlement.
-See How to decide whether to take legal action (and what to expect if you do).
+They may ask you to participate in alternative dispute resolution or negotiate with you to give you some compensation in exchange for your not taking legal action.
+Usually, if you make this kind of agreement, the employer also makes you agree to not talk publicly by signing a non-disclosure agreement about any of the details of the incident and the settlement.

 What to do if you’re not happy with the outcome

 If your employer chooses to do nothing about the harassment, they aren’t meeting their duties under the OHSR, the Safety Act and the Human Rights Act.
-In that case, you might consider talking with a lawyer, who can help you figure out what to do next.
-See How to find and work with a lawyer.
-Here are some things you might consider:
+Here are some things you might do.
+First, though, consider consulting a lawyer.